China decries foreign interference in detained academic case

 “We call on the authorities to clarify the charges which have not been made known and to clarify his whereabouts to his family,” Ederer said.

-Tohti’s detention is the latest sign of the government’s increasing hardline stance on dissent surrounding Xinjiang, where violent riots in the past year have killed at least 91 people.
+Tohti’s detention is the latest indication of the government’s increasing hardline stance on dissent surrounding Xinjiang, where violent riots in the past year have killed at least 91 people.

 Tohti, an economics professor at Beijing’s Minzu University which specializes in ethnic minority studies, told Reuters in November that state security agents had physically threatened him for speaking to foreign reporters.

-Tohti’s wife, Guzailai Nu‘er, said she had not been given information about her husband and is followed by police when she leaves her home.
+Tohti’s wife, Guzailai Nu‘er, said she has not been given information about her husband.
+Aside from taking her children to school, at which times she is followed, she is prevented from leaving her home by dozens of police posted outside.

-“Of course, I feel terrible.
-In two days I haven’t slept a minute or eaten or drunk anything.
-I‘m extremely worried that they might have taken my husband to Xinjiang.
-What would I do?
-They haven’t said anything and I‘m extremely nervous,” she told Reuters by telephone.

-“I really hope that the United Nations and the United States can help my husband, and pay attention to his and my family’s situation,” she said.
+“If I wanted to leave I couldn‘t.
+I can’t go out and I cannot get online,” she told Reuters by telephone.

 Many Uighurs, who speak a Turkic language, chafe at restrictions on their culture and religion, though the Chinese government insists it grants them broad freedoms.